mihar-22/whisp/README.md

 // The `results` argument passed in is an array of all the results from each runner call.
 // This can also be setup through the Whisp `constructor`. whisp.onRunEnd = (results) => {
-  // Do something with results here.
+  // Do something with the results here.
 }
 ```